Doctor of Philosophy in Law

-The Faculty of Graduate Research (FGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria.
+The Wellington Faculty of Graduate Research (WFGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria University of Wellington.

-The website provides application forms, funding information, and answers and resources related to a host of questions.
-The FGR continues to provide support to PhD students throughout their studies at Victoria.
+The WFGR website provides an online enrolment procedure (incorporating scholarship application), along with answers and resources related to a host of questions.
+Note: the WFGR continues to provide support to PhD students throughout their studies at Victoria University of Wellington.

 How to apply

-Applications are sent to the FGR and are due by 1 March, 1 July and 1 November.
-Students may complete an application form and speak with prospective supervisors prior to the deadline, but their application must be submitted to the FGR.
-Formal acceptance into the programme will be made after the deadline.
+Applications to the Wellington Faculty of Graduate Research are due by 1 March, 1 July and 1 November.
+Formal acceptance into the programme occurs after the deadline.

 Find out more about the PhD application, scholarship and admission process.